 If you’re not a fan of the rain, consider booking your stay on the south or west sides of the islands, i.e., the leeward side, as they usually receive less rain.
 The Kona side of the Big Island sees the lowest levels of rain in November.

 The weather also varies from island to island.
-You can swim and sunbathe on a black sand beach or white sand beach on the Big Island (even during winter months, from November to February), and then go for a walk in the snow on the Mauna Kea mountain located about 190 miles from Honolulu.
+You can swim and sunbathe on a black sand beach or white sand beach on the Big Island (even during winter months, from November to February), and then possibly go for a walk in the snow on Mauna Kea mountain, located about 190 miles from Honolulu.

-The Hawaiian Islands are surrounded by the Pacific Ocean which remains warm enough for swimming all year round.
-However, November is the hurricane season in Hawaii so again, we recommend checking the ocean conditions before you plan a day out in the water.
+The Hawaiian islands are surrounded by the Pacific Ocean, which remains warm enough for swimming all year round.
+However, November is hurricane season in Hawaii, so again, we recommend checking the ocean conditions before you plan a day out in the water.

 While the probability of you coming across a hurricane is pretty low – the last one was in 1992 – you might experience storms and high winds because the climate is unpredictable and Mother Nature follows her own tune.

 Cost to Visit Hawaii in November